-No matter the program you choose, you’ll learn from industry experts, such as former Massachusetts Governor Michael Dukakis, who teaches a leadership course in the MPA program, or Rick Arrowood, an associate teaching professor in the Nonprofit Management program who’s the president of Boston nonprofit Leap Forward Institute.
+No matter the program you choose, you’ll learn from industry experts, such as former Massachusetts Governor Michael Dukakis, who teaches a leadership course in the MPA program, or Rick Arrowood, associate professor in the NPM program and a widely recognized industry leader.
 You will also participate in hands-on, real-world work through a variety of experiential learning opportunities, including capstone projects and internships.

 “The time is always right to enter nonprofits,” Ashline says.
 “Right now is right.
-The sector continues to grow, even during the recession.
+The sector continues to grow, even during a recession.
 It’s always a viable career option.”